US: Casualties reported after Philadelphia plane crash – DW – 02/01/2025

 US: Casualties reported after Philadelphia plane crashFebruary 1, 2025

-Multiple people were killed after a private jet crashed shortly after takeoff in the US city of Philadelphia on Friday.
+Multiple people were killed after a small plane crashed shortly after takeoff in the US city of Philadelphia on Friday.

-"We are offering all resources as (emergency services) respond to the small private plane crash in Northeast Philly," Pennsylvania Governor Josh Shapiro wrote on social media.
+The medical transport jet was carrying six people, the Federal Aviation Administration (FAA) said in a statement.
+There is no confirmation that any survived.

+Pennsylvania Governor Josh Shapiro wrote on social media that the government is offering all resources while emergency services respond to the crash.

 "We'll continue to provide updates as more information is available."